theriftlab/immanuel-python/docs/4-data.md

 #### string

-This is the overall chart shape formed by the planets.
+The overall chart shape formed by the planets.
 To change which chart objects this calculaton includes and what orb it uses, see the [Settings](6-settings.md#chart_shape_orb) section.

 ```
 "Bowl"